 This year we have some exciting things planned for our Year 6 Pupil Leadership Team.
 We would like them to take forward projects on behalf of the pupils and be involved in planning with members of staff and our Governing Body.

 Our Year 6 Pupil Leadership Team will be adding some information to this page about their role and responsibilities.

-Our Head Boy Daniel, Deputy Head Boy Kian, Head Girl Megan and Deputy Head Girl Erin lead the team and take additional responsibilities in school such as showing visitors around school, talking with governors and attending school and community events as Sugar Hill Ambassadors.
+Our Year 6 Pupil Leadership Team take on additional responsibilities in school such as showing visitors around school, talking with governors and attending school and community events as Sugar Hill Ambassadors.